HU-Qiqi/QiqiHu.github.io/publications.md

 ## Projects
+- Thermal management for suppressing thermal runaway in LIBs
-- WM_encoder_decoder
+- WM_encoder_decoder for copyright protection in image-to-image based on diffusion models
-- Privacy perserving
+- Privacy perserving for clustering in internet of things
-- Privacy perserving
+- Privacy perserving for image denoising in internet of things